sellpy/license-checker/README.md

 Place in a `.yml` file such as this one in your `.github/workflows` folder.
 [Refer to the documentation on workflow YAML syntax here.](https://help.github.com/en/articles/workflow-syntax-for-github-actions)

+Packages have to be installerd to the root working directory in folder `node_modules`.
+If the option `direct_dependencies_only` is used the `package.json` file also has to be present in the root.

 ```yaml
 name: Extract license data